xquery/curlpipe/README.md

 ```
 ### Options

-Options maybe passed to curlpipe, setting default behavior.
+By default, curlpipe looks for a ~/.curlpiperc file (on windows _curlpiperc) containing options.

 | short  | long     | description   |
 |--------|----------|---------------|
 | -o     | --options | set file containing curlpipe options (xml|json format).|
 | -O     | --option  | set an option (ex. -Pid=1).|

-Curlpipe looks for a ~/.curlpiperc file containing options.
-Alternately you can set the location
-of this file with the -o flag.
+Alternately you can set the location of this file with the -o flag.
 Here is an example:

 ```$bash
 default.headers.content-type= Application/xml
 ```

+Options can be overriden at the command line using the -O flag.

-The set of options curlpipe exposes are
+The set of options curlpipe exposes are:

 | option | example  | description   |
 |--------|----------|---------------|